-The ULNE I-SITE project highlighted a concentration of local excellence related to three interconnected research themes: Health, Planet, and the Digital World:
+The ULNE I-SITE project highlighted a concentration of local excellence related to four interconnected research themes: Health, Planet, Digital World and Changing Cultures, Societies and Practices:

 Precision human health: